-Dysfunctional Science – How a new study about dyslexia gets things wrong
+How a study about dyslexia got things wrong

 And in the famous “Invisible Gorilla” experiment, observers who were asked to track the passing of a ball among players failed to notice an actor clad in a gorilla suit casually sauntering across the stage, even when the gorilla stopped to beat its chest.

 As humorous as the experiments may be, this dulling of attention – referred to a “inattentional blindness” and “change blindness” — exists for a good reason.
 Quite simply, our brains could not handle the cognitive load of constantly having to attend to every sound, sight, and sensation in our environment.
 We need to be able to quickly and intuitively determine what is relevant, and filter out the irrelevant—without that, we’d never be able to complete tasks because our minds would constantly be bouncing from one distraction to another.
 Filtering out the irrelevant is what allows us to focus and sustain attention on whatever it is we are trying to do.